What You’ll Learn

 Telephone Consumer Protection Act (TCPA) Exemptions For Healthcare

-While the Telephone Consumer Protection Act (TCPA) does restrict a significant amount of telemarketing activity, the restrictions don’t apply to healthcare.
-In 2015, the FCC released exemptions specifically tailored to healthcare organizations, clearly confirming that texting is permissible with prior expressed consent from members for most health action and communication activities.
+While the Telephone Consumer Protection Act (TCPA) does restrict a significant amount of telemarketing activity, most of these restrictions don’t apply to healthcare.
+In 2015, the FCC clarified its rules applicable to healthcare organizations, clearly confirming that texting is permissible as long as two broad requirements are met: 1, the member has provided prior express consent, and 2, the text message delivers a “healthcare message.”

 Healthcare organizations can rely on the voluntary provision of a cell phone number as constituting prior express consent under the TCPA.

-Meaning, if someone has provided a telephone number to their health plan or provider, they can be contacted via text at that number on their mobile device, regardless of whether there is a marketing purpose to the communication.
+Meaning, if someone has provided a telephone number to their health plan or provider, they can be contacted via text at that number on their mobile device.

 - Exam Confirmations